Some extra cash can help with home improvements. We discuss the pros and cons so you’re in the know.

 If it’s expensive, will you be able to budget for the cost of repayments plus interest?
 Check your outgoings before you take out the loan and see if it’s affordable.

 Check your credit score before you apply for your loan.
 If your score is low you may be rejected from the loan in the first place.
-See our tips on improving your credit score before you apply.

 What are the alternatives to a home improvement loan?